What is deep infiltrating pelvic endometriosis: deeply infiltrative endometriosis.

 This severe form of endometriosis may be additionally found in the Pouch of Douglas, uterosacral ligaments, bowel, appendix, ureter, bladder, ureterovesical fold, or the pelvic wall.

 Endo can easily grow into the sciatic or obturator nerves.
-That means it can cause really severe pain, therefore lower quality of life.
+That means it can cause really severe pain, therefore lowering the quality of life.

 In reality, your organs don’t just sit in one place, they share quarters and need to be able to move around in order to properly function.